hypernova-developer/Jenny/README.md

 ---

 ## Information About Releases
-Refer to the [Releases Support Policy](docs/RELEASES.md) for information for all the releases.
+Refer to the [Releases Support Policy](docs/RELEASES.md) for information for all of the releases.

+---

+## Information About the Roadmap of Jenny Toolkit CLI Project
+Refer to the [Roadmap Plan](docs/ROADMAP.md) for information for all the releases.

 ---